 #4: Beautiful Long Wolf Cut Makeover

-Try this beautiful long wolf cut makeover if you have thick dense hair.
-Be aware if you have fine or thin hair, this may not be the cut for you.
-The biggest advantages allow you to keep length while removing weight and volume.
+Try this beautiful long wolf cut makeover if you have thick, dense hair.
+Be aware that this may not be the cut for you if you have fine or thin hair.
+The most significant advantage is keeping length while removing weight and volume.
 The heavy layering and curtain-like bangs frame your face and add movement and style.
-Whether you wear you hair up or down, it will always look great.
+It will always look great whether you wear your hair up or down.

 #5: Extra Long Wolf with Choppy Bangs

-If you’re tired of boring hair, try an extra long wolf cut with choppy bangs.
+Try an extra-long wolf cut with choppy bangs if you’re tired of dull hair.
 Ask your stylist for short layers on top with a disconnection into the long layers to maintain the length.
 Slide cutting is a great way to achieve this.
-You’ll want to punk up the top with a volumizing spray applied to the roots and lift them up when drying.
+You’ll want to punk up the top with a volumizing spray applied to the roots and lift them when drying.
 You can let the rest air dry for a rocker chick finish.

 #6: Cut for Long Wavy Hair

 Women with long, wavy hair can (and should) also try a wolf cut.
-An amazing feature of a wolf cut on long wavy hair is its ability to bring out and enhance your natural texture.
-So if you’re blessed with beachy waves and curls, expect to see some major volume and bounce with this beauty.
+A fantastic feature of a wolf cut on long wavy hair is its ability to bring out and enhance your natural texture.
+So if you’re blessed with beachy waves and curls, expect to see some significant volume and bounce with this beauty.

 #7: Lots of Long Hair In the Back

-A wolf cut consists of lots of layers that are longer in the back.
-Long wolf hairstyles are shaggy cuts that give an illusion of length and volume, especially to black hair that lacks movement and body.
+A wolf cut has many layers that are longer in the back.
+Long wolf hairstyles are shaggy cuts that give an illusion of length and volume, especially black hair that lacks movement and body.

 #8: Wolf Cut with Bangs

-A wolf cut hairstyle for long hair looks great on all face shapes, add in bangs and you have the perfect style for square, heart, or round face shapes.
+A wolf cut hairstyle for long hair looks great on all face shapes, add in bangs, and you have the perfect style for square, heart, or round face shapes.
 The wolf cut gives many shaggy layers to prevent having flat hair.
-The cut is shorter around the face, which gives the right amount of face-framing desired.
+The cut is shorter around the face, giving the desired amount of face-framing.

 #9: Long and Tapered Wolf Cut

-A long and tapered wolf cut with short bangs and thinner ends is hot on the scene and anyone from straight to curly can wear this latest trend.
-This wolf cut mullet on long hair helps retain the length while providing an amazing texture.
+A long, tapered wolf cut with short bangs and thinner ends is hot on the scene, and anyone from straight to curly can wear this latest trend.
+This wolf-cut mullet on long hair helps retain the length while providing a fantastic texture.
 Styling can be achieved with texture paste or volumizing mousse.

 #10: The Very Long Wolf Cut

-Change up your look and keep your length with the very long wolf cut – the best of both worlds.
-The shorter layers and curtain bangs will completely change the way your hair looks when curled without losing the waist-length hair you’ve worked so long to grow.
+Change your look and keep your length with the long wolf cut – the best of both worlds.
+The shorter layers and curtain bangs will completely change how your hair looks when curled.
+Plus, you won’t be losing the waist-length hair you’ve worked so long to grow.

 If you want the wolf cut on a long hairstyle, ask your stylist for a short layered shag haircut with bangs that leaves as much length on the ends as possible.
 If your thick hair isn’t as long as you’d like it to be, consider incorporating extensions for the most luxurious shaggy wolf cut anyone has ever seen.